knative/docs/docs/developer/eventing/custom-event-source/containersource/README.md

     - Set `KO_DOCKER_REPO`.
 For example, `gcr.io/[gcloud-project]` or `docker.io/<username>`
     - Authenticate with your `KO_DOCKER_REPO`
     - Install [`docker`](https://docs.docker.com/install/)

+## Develop, build and publish a container image

+You can develop a container image by using any language, and can build and publish your image by using any tools you like.
+The following are some basic guidelines:

+- The container image must have a `main` method.
+- The `main` method accepts parameters from arguments and environment variables.
+- Two environments variables are injected by the ContainerSource controller; `K_SINK` and `K_CE_OVERRIDES`, resolved from `spec.sink` and `spec.ceOverrides` respectively.
+- The event messages are sent to the sink URI specified in `K_SINK`.
+The message can be any format; however, [CloudEvents](https://github.com/cloudevents/spec/blob/master/spec.md#design-goals) format is recommended.

 ## Create a ContainerSource object